csci265-team/HiddenFrame/standards.md

 ## Version control standards and processes

-Detail the version control standards and processes to be followed, how they will be enforced, and how they will be reviewed for updating if/as needed.

 The git lead will enforce these standards along with everyone else holding each other accountable:

 - No pushing directly to [`master`](https://github.com/csci265-team/project/tree/master).
 Create pull requests instead.